DARPA-CRITICALMAAS/ta1_integration/docs/pages/other_topics.md

 * Luigi's logger is configured using the `luigi_logging.conf` file.
 * We are using the "local" scheduler, with only one process, until we're sure everything is stable.
-This means that modules will not be executed in parallel for a given map, even if the dependecy graph allows for it.
+This means that modules will not be executed in parallel for a given map, even if the dependency graph allows for it.
 (You can run multiple instances of mipper, however, using different job ids, to different maps in parallel.)